-NRSG 891.
-Human Resources and Workforce Development.
-3 Hours.
+NRSG 891 Human Resources and Workforce Development

 The focus of this course is to understand the leadership functions of human resource management in organizations to create a competitive edge through employee empowerment.
 Core human resource concepts are introduced and applied to optimize human capital within a variety of healthcare settings, including compensation and benefits, employee recognition, and employee/labor relations.
 National, regional and local strategies and workforce trends are discussed related to best practices for the selection, retention, and management as a healthcare employer of choice.
 Prerequisite: All Leadership Core Courses, or consent of instructor.
-Same as HPM 854.
-LEC.
+Same as HP&M 854.

 The Doctor of Nursing Practice (DNP) degree prepares graduates for nursing practice at the highest level.
 The DNP offers sophisticated, cutting-edge experiences that help nurses actively engage in a complex, dynamic and demanding health care field.
 Skills in collaboration, innovation, and evaluation — complemented by advanced nursing practice skills — prepare nurses to shape the future of health care.
 Graduates of the DNP program provide patient-centered care that is evidence-based, contribute to the development of evidence-based practice, and pursue leadership roles in a variety of health care and educational settings.
 All DNP graduates must have completed at least 1,000 hours of supervised, post-baccalaureate, practice experiences.

-...Healthcare 2 NRSG 883 Complexity Science Approaches to Improve Organizational Effectiveness 3 NRSG 891 Human...
+...Practice 3 NRSG 883 Complexity Science Approaches to Improve Organizational Effectiveness 3 NRSG 891 Human...